nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![Search Sequence Diagram](images/SearchContactCommandSequenceDiagram.png)

 ### <a name="List"></a>Listing all contacts: `ls`
-This feature is processed using `MainParser`.
-The control is sent to `ListContactsCommand` under `Command` to execute the command which uses a loop to get the Contact object at every available index and print it using the `printContactWithIndex` function in `TextUi` class.
+This feature is processed under `ListContactsCommand`.
+The feature allows the user to list all their stored contacts in an easy to understand manner, by entering the command `ls`.
+The output is the names of all the contacts stored with their respective indexes.

+The user’s input is parsed in `MainParser` which invokes the `execute` method in `ListContactsCommand`.
+The sequence diagram below shows the series of steps to obtain and print all the contacts.

 ![List Sequence Diagram](images/ListContactsCommandSequenceDiagram.png)

+The `execute` method gets the list size from `ConatactList` class using the `getListSize` method.
+If the `contactListSize` is `0` it prints an error message from the `TextUI` class using the method `contactsEmptyListMessage`.
+If the list is not empty the method `listAllContacts` uses a loop to get the `Contact` object at every available index and print it using the `printContactWithIndex` method in `TextUi` class.

 ### <a name="Import"></a>Importing contacts: `import`
 This feature is processed using the `ImportContactCommand`.
 This feature allows a user to import contacts over from